Verulam, KwaZulu-Natal: Religious places of interest

-One of the main attractions in Verulam is the Sri Gopalall Hindu Temple which was opened in 1913 by Mahatma Gandhi.
+One of the main attractions in Verulam is the Sri Gopalall Hindu Temple, which was opened in 1913 by Mahatma Gandhi.
 It is situated in the small suburb of Temple Valley in Verulam.
-It is one of the oldest temples in South Africa and still caters for prayer & wedding ceremonies.
-The Shree Siva Subramaniar Alayam has a significant following devotees with the annual Kavady procession being one of the highlights of the temple calendar.
+It is one of the oldest temples in South Africa and still caters for prayer and wedding ceremonies.
+The Shree Siva Subramaniar Alayam has a significant following of devotees, with the annual Kavady procession being one of the highlights of the temple's calendar.
 It is situated along the Umdloti River.

 Another temple is the Gayathri Peedam, situated in Brindhaven.
-This is the only temple in Africa that houses two full figure Gayathri Murthi's.
-The ashram is very busy with Sacred Mantra Chants and Crystal Healing Crusades, weekly Navagraha's, Full Moon (Pournami) prayers and Friday Satsangs.
-The Peedam hosts a meditation garden; a Hanuman Shrine, Shiva Mandir, Sani Shrine and the only Mahavatar Kriya Babaj Shrine in Africa.
+This is the only temple in Africa that houses two full figure Gayathri Murthis.
+The ashram is very busy with sacred mantra chants and crystal healing crusades, weekly Navagrahas, full moon (Pournami) prayers and Friday satsangs.
+The peedam hosts a meditation garden; a Hanuman shrine, Shiva Mandir, Sani shrine and the only Mahavatar Kriya Babaj shrine in Africa.
 The ashram focuses on community and youth development programs.

 Christ Embassy Verulam is a church in Temple Valley run by Dr. Pastor Shane Maharaj and is a local branch of the main Christ Embassy Church in Nigeria headed by Pastor Chris Oyakhilome.

 Blessed Life Ministries is a full gospel community church that is situated at the Redcliffe Primary School.

 Muslim writer and motivational speaker Ahmed Deedat is buried in Verulam.